gabrielemariotti/colorpickercollection/ColorPicker/README_DASH.md

 ### Usage

-You can find an example of original `PreferenceColor` in `dashclockpicker.dashclockSettingsActivity`.
+You can find an example of original `ColorPreference` in `dashclockpicker.SettingsDashFragment`.

 ``` java
  Intent intent = new Intent(this, SettingsActivity.class);